We’re happy to answer any questions you might have, so drop us a line. Below are some questions we answer a lot.

 - Volunteer: If you are close enough, and have the time, we always appreciate an extra set of hands to help us in any way you can.
 If you are interested in supporting us in this way, please fill out our volunteer form.

 - Donate: Monetary donations are needed to maintain and expand the ministry.
 (A 20 ton container to Africa costs approximately $4,500.)
 Click here to make a donation with PayPal® (they accept all major credit cards).

 - Spread the word: Tell your family and friends.
-Share our story on social media Ask a local Christian bookstore to place brochures on their counter to advertise the ministry.
+Share our story on social media.
+Ask a local Christian bookstore to place brochures on their counter to advertise the ministry.

 - Talk to your pastor: Encourage the church to support this ministry.
 Your pastor may even spread the word among other churches.
-(But also submit your pastor’s judgment: the church may have enough work already.)
+(But also submit to your pastor’s judgment: the church may have enough work already.)
 Many churches like to conduct Bible drives.
 This is a fantastic way to create a vision for sending materials overseas.
 Then, you can pray for the materials before sending them to us.